 The District does not have a formal policy that would limit the amount invested in any single financial institution.
+Approximately 72% of the District's cash is held at Border State Bank of Roseau, Minnesota.

 NOTE 3.
 DEFINED BENEFIT PENSION PLANS - STATEWIDE